mlejva/DeepEngine/README.md

 # Deep Engine
 ## Version 0.2.0

-Deep Engine is a library for building simple feed-forward neural networks
+Deep Engine is a library for building simple feed-forward neural networks.

+Used in [DeepBoard](https://github.com/mlejva/DeepBoard) - a visual interface for building neural networks

 Usage